Jetavanaramaya: Late history

 The Jetavanaramaya was under the monks of the Sagalika sect.
 The Sagalika sect was closely linked with the Abhyagiri Viharaya.
 Towards the end of the Anuradhapura period, Jetavana monastery had developed into one of the three fraternities in the island along with Mahavihara and Abhyagiriya.
-The fraternities were united during the reign of King Parakramabahu I, who carried out pro-orthodox reforms against unorthodox or limited Theravadins.
+The fraternities were united during the reign of King Parakramabahu I, who carried out reforms that abolished the Jetavana and Abhyagiriya fraternities and derobed the monks belonging to them as well as some Mahavihara adherents.

 Name and location

 The importance of the Jetavanaramaya's location is that Mahinda, who brought Buddhism to Sri Lanka, took up residence here to preach Dharma.
 Thus the forest was named Joitavana and was later called Jetavana.